mortie/snow/test/README.md

 while the programs in `cases/` use the current version of Snow from `../snow/snow.h`.
 The `snow/snow.h` file should be updated to reflect `../snow/snow.h` for every release.

+On Windows, this test suite assumes you're using MinGW to compile, and Git Bash or another Linux-style shell to run the test suite.